 Again I separate socialism from liberalism.
 And the progressivism From Teddy Roosevelt in the early twentieth century all the way up through the 1950s up until John F. Kennedy, is progressivism in its best form and classical form and I would argue in its only form.

-Again I separate Progressivism from liberalism and the progressivism From Teddy Roosevelt in the early twentieth century all the way up through the 1950s up until John F. Kennedy is progressivism in it’s best form and classical form and I would argue in it’s only form.
-And the so-called Progressives of today that are part of the New-Left that emerged in the 1960s and 1970s as a response in favor of the civil-rights movement and the Great Society and of course against the Vietnam War, is a much different and more leftist movement.
+And the so-called Progressives of today that are part of the New-Left that emerged in the 1960s and 1970s as a response in favor of the civil rights movement and the Great Society and of course against the Vietnam War, is a much different and more leftist movement.

 Both sides of the American political spectrum have their centers and their cores.
 And the fringes that sort of give the Left and Right bad names and make them look bad as if the entire Left and Right is like that.
 And that’s what we saw in the Left in America in the 1960s and 70s.
 Where the Left in America was no longer made up of Liberals and Progressives.
-But the New-Left emerged of people who I would call Socialist Anarchists.
+But the New-Left emerged of people who I would call Socialists.
+Some cases even Communists.
 Or Occupy Wall Street people of today.

 The New-Left are people who do not see America as a great country, but a force for bad in the World.
 And want to try to make the country like Europe even though Franklin Roosevelt and Lyndon Johnson never wanted to go that far.
 And some people who call themselves FDR Democrats today do not even understand Franklin and just look up to him because of the New Deal.
 And see him as their vision for creating some type of European welfare state and finishing the job of the New Deal and Great Society.